-Recently I gave a lecture on human computer interaction in my New Technology course.
-This is a very interesting topic and after some research to prepare for the lecture, I realized how our current user interface, keyboard and mouse, is outdated and limited.
+Recently I gave a lecture on human-computer interaction in my New Technology course.
+This is a very interesting topic and after some research to prepare for the lecture, I realized how our current user interface, keyboard, and mouse, is outdated and limited.
 The mouse is so dominant as our main input device that it limits our thinking about how we can really interact with computers.
 However, we are right now at a tipping point in new user interface design and we will see interesting changes in the coming years.

 The starting point of my talk was to look at the typical desktop PCs as we know them today.
-This would be a typical computer box connected to a screen, keyboard and a mouse.
+This would be a typical computer box connected to a screen, keyboard, and mouse.
 The Graphical User Interfaces or GUI metaphor used in today’s major operating system use was invented in the 1970s by Xerox.
 This was later copied and commercialized by Apple with the Macintosh computer released in 1984.
 Since then the desktop metaphor has become the mainstream way for us to organize our files and documents.

 Is the desktop metaphor really the best way to organize data?
-It sounds like files – documents in an office where you have folders, file cabinets and business processes to organize the flow of documents.
-To provide structure everything is organized in an hierarchical order – a tree.
+It sounds like files – documents in an office where you have folders, file cabinets, and business processes to organize the flow of documents.
+To provide structure everything is organized in hierarchical order – a tree.
 But is this the way we want to see our stuff?
-What about music, movies and pictures?
+What about music, movies, and pictures?
 Do we place these at our desk and then file them in a folder in our filing cabinet?
 The point is that this old desktop metaphor was invented by and for office people who work in offices.
 As computers become consumer products for social interactions, games, and consumption of entertainment content this metaphor becomes restrictive.
 And the world is not like a tree.

 The question then is how will we interact with computers in the next few years?
 Is the desktop metaphor getting replaced and with what?
 What input devices will we use?
 The mouse is pretty limited if you think about it.
-And if you think about the desktop metaphor with a 2D space of overlapping windows, surly the there must be some other ways in organizing your data.
+And if you think about the desktop metaphor with a 2D space of overlapping windows, surely there must be some other ways in organizing your data.

 To get out of the box, Bill Buxon talks about Natural Users Interfaces: